EytanKats/edu_resources/collections/representation_learning_papers.md

 - Momentum Contrast (MoCo) trains a visual representation encoder by matching an encoded query to a dictionary of encoded keys using contrastive loss.
 - A query and a key are considered as a positive pair if they originated from the same image under random data augmentation.
 - The encoded keys are sampled from the dictionary.
-The Dictionary is built as a queue, with the current mini-batch enqueued and the oldest mini-batch dequeued.
+The dictionary is built as a queue, with the current mini-batch enqueued and the oldest mini-batch dequeued.
 - The keys are encoded by a slowly progressing encoder, driven by a momentum update with the query encoder.

 ## Semi-supervised learning